aionrobotics/docs/docs/ardupilot-autopilot-setup.rst

 2. Firmware Install:
 ---------------------

-Due to popularity, we recommend using Mission Planner for Windows and Tower for Android GCS.
+Due to popularity, we recommend using Mission Planner for Windows.
 However, there are other options available.
 For Example, QGround Control works on Windows, Mac, IOS, Linux & Android.

   1.	**Parameter File**